CoopCodes/Obsidian/School/Art - IA2 - Client Brief.md

 ## Pages:
 ### Home Page

-#### Welcome to Yelyon Festival
+#### Our Goal

-Join us for a life-changing experience of worship, music, and spiritual renewal at the Yelyon (Yahweh Elyon) Christian Music/Worship Festival.
-This three-day event is a celebration of our faith and the greatness of God, bringing together believers from all walks of life.
+At Yelyon Festival, our goal is to create a unifying experience that celebrates our faith, renews our spirits, and deepens our relationship with God.
+We aim to provide an atmosphere of joy, worship, and spiritual growth, where attendees can encounter the transformative love of Christ and reignite their passion for Him.

 #### Festival Highlights
 - Powerful worship sessions led by renowned artists